Which Interface to Use?

 The PIC Serial interface uses a dedicated microcontroller to measure the transmitter pulse information and converts this to a steam of serial data which goes into the PC input buffer until it is read.
 The 19200 baud version converts every transmitter pulse into a byte of data.
 Here there is no scope for bad conversion and the response is wonderfully smooth.
 The PIC Serial Interface works with FMS 7 and Windows 95,98,ME,2000,XP and beyond.Universal R/C USB Joystick interface

 This is a universal interface that makes your transmitter look like a joystick and hence enables it to be used with and program that will accept a joystick as controller.
 This includes several other simulators.
 The USB Interface works with FMS 6,7 , Pre-Flight and other simulators that accept a joystick input.
 It works with Windows 98,ME,2000,XP and beyond.
-It should also work with a MAC!
+It also works with a MAC and Linux.

 Why use the printer port when you probably want to have a printer attached?
 From a technical viewpoint there is no advantage using the parallel port compared with a serial port - one of which is usually available.